-- Loose screw may cause a bad connection, which could result in malfunction. - Do not over tighten the screw.
+- 10. Tighten the screw that secures the lamp cover. - Loose screw may cause a bad connection, which could result in malfunction. - Do not over tighten the screw.

-Restart the projector.
+11. Restart the projector.

-Do not turn the power on with the lamp cover removed.
+/ Do not turn the power on with the lamp cover removed.